naturalist/go-versus-kelp/README.md

 Go, while also clear to any developer with enough experience, requires more writing and more reading.
 This is where some of you may say "But Perl has all those weird symbols, and semicolons and stuff".
 My answer to you is that if these kind of things bother you, then you're not fit for a programmer and you should consider a career in fashion design and beauty.

+**Winner: Perl Kelp**

 Final conclusions
 -----------------

 When it comes to web development, writing Go for faster performance is not worth the trouble.
 It gets too verbose and its JSON handling is too strict.
-For the sake of rapid development and your own sanity, consider using an elegant web framework such as [Kelp](https://metacpan.org/module/Kelp).
+For the sake of rapid development and your own sanity, consider using a scripted language and an elegant web framework such as [Kelp](https://metacpan.org/module/Kelp).